 Application assessment tools allow you to take a more holistic view for you cloud migration and are generally utilized by non-IT operations groups.
 This category is ranges from source code analysis tools to application portfolio management tools.
-Tidal Migrations is an example of an application assessment solution, specifically for cloud migration.
+Tidal Migrations is an example of an application assessment solution, specifically for cloud migration, with automated 6R recommendations.

 Business assessment tools are often provided by consulting firms, and embody their particular methodology for assessing an organization’s readiness for cloud.
 These tools can be delivered as spreadsheets, questionnaires or via face to face processes.

-In cloud migration, depending on which transition type you are executing for a given application (see The 6 Rs) you will find you need a different playbook.
+In cloud migration, depending on which transition type you are executing for a given application (see The 6 Rs of migration) you will find you need a different playbook.

 In rehost migrations (AKA lift and shift), you will benefit from tools that allow you to create move groups or transition waves, which include the servers and applications that should migrate together.
 Tidal Migrations and Cloudscape are examples of tools which you can create move groups with.